dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 domain names.
 For example if the Server Block specifies `lb.example.org` as one of the names, and "cluster-v0" is one of the load balanced cluster, *traffic* will respond to query asking for `cluster-v0.lb.example.org.` and the same goes for `web`; `web.lb.example.org`.

+## Localized Endpoints

+Endpoints can be grouped by location, this location information is used if the `locality` property is used in the configuration.

+## Matching Algorithm

+How are clients match against the data we receive from xDS endpoint?
+Ignoring `locality` for now, it will go through the following steps:

+1. Does the cluster exist?
+If not return NXDOMAIN, otherwise continue.
+2. Check the cluster's metadata, if available and set to DRAINING, return a NODATA response, otherwise continue.
+3. Run through the endpoints, discard any endpoints that are not HEALTHY.
+If we are left with no endpoint return a NODATA response, otherwise continue.
+4. If weights are assigned use those to pick an endpoint, otherwise randomly pick one and return a response to the client.

+If `locality` *has* been specified there is an extra step between 3 and 4.

+3a.
+Match the endpoints using the locality that groups several of them, it's the most specific match
+    from left to right in the `locality` list; if no **REGION,ZONE,SUBZONE** matches then try **REGION,ZONE** and then **REGION**.
+If still not match, move on the to next one.
+If we found none, we continue with step 4 above, ignoring any locality.

 ## Metrics